2021 Denver and Lakewood shootings: Career as an author

 After his business failed, McLeod lived for several years on a property he had bought on a mountain outside Denver, first in a tent, then in a house he built from shipping containers.
 There, he wrote and self-published between 2018 and 2020 a three-volume science fiction novel numbering several thousand pages, titled Sanction.
 The plot involves a man, named "Lyndon MacLeod", who murders 46 people as revenge for the double-crossing and pettiness he has faced.
-Several other characters in the novel are fictionalized versions of the author, or mouthpieces for his ideas.
-The book, which mixes fiction, philosophical digressions and misanthropic and misogynistic musings, also contains threats to Ben Shapiro, Sam Harris, Black Lives Matter as well as several of McLeod's real-life victims, who are called by their names.
-Even their real addresses are mentioned in the text.
+Several other characters are fictionalized versions of the author, or mouthpieces for his ideas.
+The novel, which mixes fiction, philosophical digressions and misanthropic and misogynistic musings, also contains threats to Ben Shapiro, Sam Harris, Black Lives Matter as well as several of McLeod's real-life victims.
+The latter are called by their names and even their real addresses are mentioned in the text.
 McLeod described murdering Swinyard, and mentioned killing Cardenas.
 He also described murdering Costilow, whose name is mentioned numerous times in the books.
 During a 2019 podcast appearance, McLeod said that he considered Sanction as his "Plan B", a creative way of expressing his rage towards those whom he felt had betrayed him.

 The victims were apparently unaware that they were named in McLeod's novel.
 Six months before his murder spree, McLeod had left flyers advertising his novel in front of Costilow's shop, but Costilow had not read it.

 The books were available on Amazon before being taken down two days after the shooting.
 McLeod had also made a 47-minute video called Warhorse, where he was the narrator and sole participant and which appeared to show preparations for his crimes.

 McLeod's books had become popular in some manosphere communities.
 He would occasionally host fans at his Colorado home to discuss his books and his philosophy.
 McLeod exalted the virtues of "alpha males", off-the-grid lifestyle and "male honor violence" and called himself a "sigma male", meaning by that an alpha male loner or a "rugged individualist".
 According to the Anti-Defamation League, McLeod "adhered to a smaller subset of the manosphere that focuses on hyper-masculinity" and considers that "alpha males" are being denied their rightul leading place in society by weak "beta males" and women.
 He expressed "ultra-traditionalist" views towards women, whom he viewed as inferior to men in many respects.
 While he advocated premarital chastity for women, he stated that alpha and sigma males should have "harems".